Understanding your website visitors through personas

 Conversion optimization starts with gathering detailed market information.
 The more detailed the information, the more precision you will find in the optimization process.
 You then use that data to shape your website’s interactions with visitors.

-The most efficient way to address market concerns is through the creation of personas.
+The most efficient way to address market concerns is through the creation of buyer personas.

 But what are personas?
 And how can they help with conversion optimization?

-Personas are models, examples, and archetypes that humanize and individualize a precise target market.
-They are hypothetical individuals that represent target consumers.
+Buyer personas are models, examples, and archetypes that humanize and individualize a precise target market.
+They are hypothetical individuals who represent target consumers.

 Image source: Amy Cotton

-Through persona creation you should be able to relate to customers on an individualized level, to bring personalization, engagement and enthusiasm into your website through knowing what appeals to them and what turns them off.
+Through persona creation, you should be able to relate to customers on an individualized level to bring personalization, engagement, and enthusiasm into your website by knowing what appeals to them and what turns them off.

-And because personas are at the helm of conversion optimization,they should guide every aspect of your website including user-interface and screen design, process flow, and web copy development.
+And because buyer personas are at the helm of conversion optimization, they should guide every aspect of your website, including user interface and screen design, process flow, and web copy development.

 Too many websites cater to the masses and not to a single person.
 As a result, the copy is dull, the design is boring, and visitors are left frustrated.

-Creating your own personas will help you relating to the different types of personality of your customers and help you addressing their needs accordingly.
+Creating your own buyer personas will help you relate to the different types of personalities of your customers and help you address their needs accordingly.

 Market Segmentation Vs. Persona Creation